 Matthew McConaughey, UT’s MOC, joined UT President Greg Fenves and Athletic Director Chris Del Conte Tuesday to break ground on the Moody Center.
-Construction is estimated to be complete during the first quarter of 2020.
+Construction is estimated to be completed during the first quarter of 2022.

 Last December, UT Austin announced it would build the Moody Center on campus on Red River Street at the current site of the Frank C. Erwin Jr. Special Events Center.

 The Moody Center, named after the Moody Foundation which donated a $130 million grant to the university, is expected to open in 2022.
 The 10,000-seat arena can expand to accommodate 15,000 seats.
 UT Austin expects in addition to hosting men’s and women’s basketball games, it will be the site of concerts, graduations and other events.

 “(We’re) honoring our ancestors by building a bigger better future for generations of Texans,” Ross Moody, trustee for the Moody Foundation, said.